-- Put the box set up for pre-order at least 2 – 3 weeks before the release date.
+- Put your box set up for pre-order at least 2 – 3 weeks before its release date.
 Do so at full price.

-- ~2 weeks before the release date, submit to BookBub at 99c.
+- ~2 weeks before the release date, submit for a BookBub Featured Deal at 99c.

 - If you get accepted, great—build the rest of your launch strategy promo + ads-wise around the BookBub Featured Deal.

-- If not, no worries—proceed as originally planned with whatever launch strategy you were going to use originally.
-You can resubmit in 4 weeks and potentially get a BookBub toward the end of the 30 day launch window, thus still leveraging that new release algorithmic mojo.
+- If not, no worries—build out the rest of the launch as originally planned, then resubmit in 4 weeks (i.e., when the set is out) to potentially get a BookBub toward the end of the 30 day launch window, thus still leveraging that new release algorithmic mojo.

 SUMMING THINGS UP